iid-ulaval/miia/pages/en/accueil.md

 ---

-If you are not affiliated with the [Institut intelligence et données](https://iid.ulaval.ca), please be aware of [our other support or training opportunities](./externe.md).
+If you are not affiliated with the [Institute Intelligence and Data](https://iid.ulaval.ca), please be aware of [our other support or training opportunities](./externe.md).